 The highest peak in North Africa is here on Mount Toubkal.
-The Jebel Toubkal trek is naturally popular for it’s remote Berber villages and scenic views.
+The Jebel Toubkal hike is naturally popular for its remote Berber villages and scenic views.

 Trekking to Toubkal’s peak at 4,167m will increase your chances of altitude sickness.
 This is easily prevented through an acclimation hike.
 There is a convenient acclimation hike on your way to Toubkal from Imlil to the refuges.